Frequently Asked Questions

 - Commit to integrity in thought, word and deed.
 Embodying integrity will allow you to develop keen powers of discernment: the ability to see through that which is not in integrity.

 - As much as possible, still the mind, speak the truth, and open your heart.
 Constantly ask: How would love see this situation?
 How can I be of help here?
+Dedicate your life to the benefit of all beings.

 - Practice silence.
 Eliminate unnecessary speech.

-- Do not indulge in overthinking, self-pity or censure.
+- Do not indulge in overthinking, self-pity, blame or censure.
 Intercept habitual and circular thoughts with mantras or affirmations.
 When distressed by your perceptions, ask, “Is this really true?”
 If you find yourself going over the same arguments over and over, without getting any closer to a conclusion, pause and remind yourself, “You are not going to think your way out of this.”

 - Practice following the nudges from your intuition.
 Even if makes no sense, just do it.
 Practice this every day.
 Every hour, tune in to your intuition and ask: “What shall I do next?”
 Watch your life transform into deep flow as surprises and miracles become everyday occurrences.